-- 5.2.1 Fingerprint data transmission contains a variety of information, such as loci, samples, DNA, fingerprint data and fingerprint profiles.
-Commonly used data formats include: zip, csv, json, xml, and their respective characteristics are as follows: - (1) zip allows a variety of data information files in the original format, due to its large data compression ratio and ease of transmission, so suitable for the transmission of large and complex data. - (2) The csv format is more suitable for data information in simple data format, which has the advantage of having less invalid data and faster processing speed. - (3) json and xml formats can contain more complex character data information and more redundant information, but the two formats' readability is very good. - 5.2.2 The actual method of data transmission needs to be determined by the content of the transmission.
-A zip format is generally used to provide a format that contains transfer service of loci, samples, DNA, fingerprint data, and fingerprints spectrum.
-This method can be used to migrate data between systems; alternatively, csv, json or xml can be used to provide a transfer service that includes a basic fingerprint.
-The data transfer service also enables query and search functions.
-Therefore, it is recommended that the data transfer method be determined as needed to provide a better data transfer experience.
-Technical details on data transfer methods are described in the Annex: Data exchange scenarios and data transfer methods.
+- 5.2.2 Commonly used data formats include: zip, csv, json and xml.
+Their respective characteristics are as follows: - (1) The zip format allows a variety of data information files in the original format and due to its large data compression ratio and ease of transmission is suitable for large and complex data. - (2) The csv format is more suitable for data information in simple data format, which has the advantage of having less invalid data and faster processing speeds. - (3) The json and xml formats can contain more complex character data information and more redundant information, but both offer good readability.